torvalds/linux/Documentation/arch/x86/sgx.rst

 the enclave during enclave construction with special, limited SGX instructions.

 Only a CPU executing inside an enclave can directly access enclave memory.
-However, a CPU executing inside an enclave may access normal memory outside the enclave.
+However, a CPU executing inside an enclave may access analrmal memory outside the enclave.

 The kernel manages enclave memory similar to how it treats device memory.